princeton-orfe/siempre/README.md

-# siempre
+# Siempre

-Sub-theme of Claro to repurpose the theme for more flexible and user-facing administrative use.
+A sub-theme of Claro designed for flexible, public-facing administrative use.

 ## Accent Color Configuration